-Stop and Read In the early 18th century, Englishman Abraham Darby discovered a cheaper.
-A stock exchange was established in London in the 1770s. • British engineer Henry Bessemer developed the first inexpensive process for mass-producing steel in the 1850s.
-Englishman Thomas Newcomen developed the first practical steam engine in 1712. • In the early 19 th century, an American namely Robert Fulton built the first commercially successful steamboat. • In the early 19 th century, British engineer Richard Trevithick constructed the first railway steam locomotive. • In 1830, England's Liverpool and Manchester Railway became the first to offer regular and timetabled passenger services.
+Stop and Read The the early 19th contumy Englishmen Abroham Danky In the early 18th century, Englishman Abraham Darby discovered a cheaper.
+A stock exchange was established in London in the 1770s.
+British engineer Henry Bessemer developed the first inexpensive process for mass-producing steel in the 1850s.
+Englishman Thomas Newcomen developed the first practical steam engine in 1712.
+In the early 19th century, an American namely Robert Fulton built the first commercially successful steamboat.
+In the early 19th century, British engineer Richard Trevithick constructed the first railway steam locomotive.
+In 1830, England's Liverpool and Manchester Railway became the first to offer regular and timetabled passenger services.
 In 1837, William Cooke and Charles Wheatstone developed the first commercial electrical telegraph.